nexus-rpc/api/SPEC.md

 ## Operation Addressability

-An operation is addressed using three components:
+An operation is addressed using the following components:

 - The containing endpoint, a URL prefix (e.g. `http://api.mycompany.com/services/`)
 - Service Name - A grouping of operations (e.g. `payments.v1`)